smikulic/url-parser-challenge/README.md

 ## How to run
 - run `npm install`
-- then run the script with `npm run process test-files/basic.txt`
+- then run the script with `npm run process test-files/basic.txt` or add a `.env` file (check out .env.example) and then you can your own `node index.js test-files/basic.txt` without prepended ENV variable
 - you can run other examples within the `test-files` folder

 ## Step by step implementation